If you wish to receive regular announcements of our activities, please send your email address to:

 Until recently, the DLC (and its predecessor, the Durrell School of Corfu) enjoyed amicable and professionally fruitful relations with the International Lawrence Durrell Society (ILDS).
 Senior members of the ILDS served in honorary capacities on the board of the DSC and participated in its seminars.
 The publication of Theodore Stephanides’ memoirs, Autumn Gleanings, was a joint DSC-ILDS venture.

-Unfortunately, in 2016 a former President of the ILDS , Professor James Gifford, made two public statements about the DLC and its director, Richard Pine, which were totally without foundation.
+Unfortunately, in 2016 a former President of the ILDS , Professor James Gifford, (who in 2022 was re-elected to the presidency of the ILDS) made two public statements about the DLC and its director, Richard Pine, which were totally without foundation.

 He stated that the DLC had refused, when requested to do so, to remove copyright material from its website.
 He made this statement with the agreement of the Executive Board of the ILDS.
 The statement is wholly untrue and without foundation.
 On foot of this untrue allegation, Dr Gifford announced that there could be no further communication between the ILDS and the DLC.
 He stated that the Executive Board of the ILDS concurred with this decision.